 BHA will admit EHV applicants who are unable to provide the required SSN documentation during the initial eligibility determination.
 These individuals must provide the required documentation in accordance with policies in Chapter 7 within 180 days of admission.

-If the PHA determines that an ineligible family received assistance, the PHA will take steps to terminate that family from the program in accordance with policies in Chapter 12.
+If BHA determines that an ineligible family received assistance, BHA will take steps to terminate that family from the program in accordance with policies in Chapter 12.

 TPS-IV.F.
 AGE AND DISABILITY VERIFICATION